 Some useful tips for visiting the Rijksmuseum:

 # – Buy tickets online: To avoid waiting to get tickets in a museum, I’m strongly recommending you to buy your Rijksmuseum tickets online.
 Kids up until 18 years have a free entrance, but you will have to buy one for yourself.

 *Buy your tickets on a link here – Entrance tickets to the Rijksmuseum!

 # – Picnic Room: This is a room at the Philips Wing where you can relax, eat food you have brought with you or draw a bit.

 # – Children activities: During the school holidays in the Netherlands there are many activities organised at the Rijksmuseum.
 From some drawing at the lobby, craft making or organised workshops at the Picnic Room.
 They are usually free of charge and quite interesting.

 # – Cloakroom and lockers: You will have to leave your larger bags and backpacks in the garderobe.
-I would suggest you to leave them in a locker, instead in the cloakroom.
+I would suggest you leave them in a locker, instead of in the cloakroom.
 That way you won’t need to wait in a queue (it could get quite busy there).
-You will need a 50 cents coin to use it, so remember to bring one with you (if you won’t have it, you can go to the museum shop and ask there to exchange some money).
+You will need a 50 cents coin to use it, so remember to bring one with you (if you don’t have it, you can go to the museum shop and ask there to exchange some money).

 # – Book a tour: Would you like to book a private tour at the Rijksmuseum with me?
 You can do that at the link here!

 And well, don’t forget to enjoy!
-Be curious and explore this wonderful building with your kid!
+Be curious and explore this beautiful building with your kid!
 If you’re going to prepare well and follow these suggestions, I’m sure you’ll have a great time at the Rijksmuseum!